vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 3 Hero-stones, including satī-stones, which are found in particular in the Dec can in great number, and which commemorate the place where a heroic death took place.
 They could be classified as ‘memorial stones’.

-4 Structures that have some formal correspondences with the funerary mon uments of the following category (5), but which do not contain the actual mortuary remains; these seem to have been described in the Vis.ṇudharmo ttarapurāṇa under the name of aid. ¯uka.
-5 Burial mounds or sepulchral monuments that actually contain the ashes and/or bones, or the bodies of the deceased, in Sanskrit literature referred to as ed. ¯uka.
+4 Structures that have some formal correspondences with the funerary mon uments of the following category (5), but which do not contain the actual mortuary remains; these seem to have been described in the Vis.ṇudharmo ttarapurāṇa under the name of aid. ūka.
+5 Burial mounds or sepulchral monuments that actually contain the ashes and/or bones, or the bodies of the deceased, in Sanskrit literature referred to as ed. ūka.

 Memorials